 Birth of one of the fastest bowlers in women's cricket.
 Cathryn Fitzpatrick was the quickest woman to reach 150 ODI wickets and was the star of Australia's World Cup wins in 1997 and 2005, taking ten wickets at 17.10 in the latter, at the age of 37.
 In Tests she conceded an incredible 1.91 runs an over for her 60 wickets.
 After retiring in 2007, Fitzpatrick took up coaching roles in Australia.

 In his penultimate Test, Alan "AC" Smith added an unbroken 163 for the ninth wicket, in just 161 minutes, with Colin Cowdrey in Wellington.
 It was a Test record at the time, and remains an English record.
 Smith made 69, Cowdrey 128, and England went 2-0 up in the series with their second innings victory.

 A day to remember for West Indian quickie Herman Griffith, who inflicted the first duck of Don Bradman's Test career at the SCG.
-Griffith bowled The Don to help West Indies - who had lost three matches by an innings and another by 10 wickets in their inaugural series against Australia - to a surprise 30-run victory, their first against Australia.
+Griffith bowled the Don to help West Indies - who had lost three matches by an innings and another by ten wickets in their inaugural series against Australia - to a surprise 30-run victory, their first against Australia.

 © ESPN Sports Media Ltd.